animist-os/crux/TUTORIAL.md

 # Crux Tutorial

-Crux

-Crux is a domain specific language for algorithmic music composition.
+*Crux* is a domain specific language for algorithmic music composition.

 "Pips" are musical events (notes) expressed in terms of their relative displacement in pitch from an environmental "tonic" pitch.
 They carry a relative timeScale (defaults to 1).
-They are typically assembled into a "Mot" which is a list of pips expressed in non-overlapping sequential order.
-A "Mot" represents a sequential string of notes that make up a musical "voice" or "part".
+They are typically assembled into a "mot" which is a list of pips expressed in non-overlapping sequential order.
+A "mot" represents a sequential string of notes that make up a musical "voice" or "part".

 You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and random choices.
 You can apply musical transforms on pips and mots.
 All operations can be applied in either a "fan" approach or a "cog" one.

--Spread (outer): For each r in R, apply op to all of A, then concatenate.
+ - fan (outer): For each r in R, apply op to all of A, then concatenate.
 The lengths multiply

--Clockwork (elementwise): Pair positions; RHS cycles as needed to cover LHS.
+ - cog (elementwise): Pair positions; RHS cycles as needed to cover LHS.

 ### Program

  - **Program**: one or more statements.
 The final statement’s value is the result.
  - **Statement**: either an assignment or an expression.
  - **Assignment**: `Name = Expr`
  - **Reference**: use a previously assigned `Name` in an expression.

 ## Fundamentals